PayFabric/Release-Notes/README.md

 **ADDED.** Added prompted warning message for EMV transaction if user clicks 'Back' or 'Close' browser on-screen with "Communicating with Terminal'.

-**UPDATED.** Updated data serialization specifically for EVO connector related to L2/L3 support.
+**UPDATED.** Updated data serialization logic related to L2/L3 support and performed additional code refactoring and tuning specifically for EVO connector.

 **FIXED.** Addressed the issue with boarding API not able to post data to provided callback URL during merchant boarding.